mattysweeps/SurvivalGames/README.md

 - World name
 - A vector for the center of the map
 - Spawn locations
-- Boundarys for the game (World borders are created from this)
+- Boundaries for the game (World borders are created from this)
 - An exit world and vector, for teleporting players who have perished in the games.
 - Loot for spawning items in chests
 - Mob spawners